Fourgees/n64-controller-emulator-esp32/README.md

 # N64 Controller Emulator (TEENSY LC)

-This is code to be compiled on the ESP32, so that it can emulate a Nintendo 64 controller.
+This is code to be compiled on the Teensy, so that it can emulate a Nintendo 64 controller.
 The TEENSY communicates with the console by monitoring the voltage over the data wire: when it detects a request for information, it responds with the most recently queued controller input.
 Inputs are queued through the TEENSY's communication with another computer over a Serial port - this allows the inputs to be determined by a program running independently of the TEENSY Chip.

 ## Set up